Welcome, Guest. Please Login or Register

 New to the forums?
 Go ahead and register!
 Why register?
 Click here to find out the difference of being a guest and a member.
 After you're done, go here to learn how to start posting.
 Make sure you've read and agree with the rules of posting here!

-The forums is run by four administrators.
+The forums is run by three administrators.
 Read here who they are and what you may (and may not) expect from them.

-Actionsoft's latest game, Midnight Mansion 2: The Haunted Hills, which just got released includes 28 mansions.
-The 8 Built-in mansions have 3 difficulties along with 4 others extra custom mansions.
+Actionsoft's latest game, Midnight Mansion 2: The Haunted Hills, includes 28 mansions.
+The 8 Built-in mansions have 3 difficulties along with 4 extra custom mansions.
 We don't have that many other custom MM2 mansions yet.
 Design your own custom mansion!
 Info below.
+You can find out more about the game here.

 The original Midnight Mansion game contains over 150 mansions.
 The 8 included mansions which have 3 difficulty levels each, and about 115 approved custom mansions which you can download here and also several freely uploaded mansions.
 To know the difference between these three types of mansions, click here.